orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 ### microPages.microFrontends.properties

-`properties` field object contains the additional properties that will be injected at Micro Frontend bootstrap mount.
+`properties` field object contains the additional properties that will be available at Micro Frontend's mount phase.

 # microPages configuration example